 Standard & Poor's

 The investment seeks maximum real return, consistent with prudent investment management.
-The fund normally invests at least 80% of net assets in inflation-indexed bonds of varying maturities issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations.
+The fund invests at least 80% of net assets in inflation-indexed bonds of varying maturities issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations.
 Assets not invested in inflation-indexed bonds may be invested in other types of Fixed Income Instruments.
-It may invest up to 20% of its total assets in junk bonds rated B or higher by Moody's, or equivalently rated by S&P or Fitch, or, if unrated, determined by PIMCO to be of comparable quality.
+It invests primarily in investment grade securities, but may invest up to 20% of its total assets in junk bonds rated B or higher by Moody's, or equivalently rated by S&P or Fitch, or, if unrated, determined by PIMCO to be of comparable quality.
 The fund is non-diversified.

 Fees are Low compared to funds in the same category.

 PIMCO Real Return Asset Fund has an expense ratio of 0.55 percent.

 Risk is High compared to funds in the same category according to Morningstar.